AI2Incubator/AI2I_webapp/README.md

 ## Starter webapp with easy deployment to AWS ECS

+This repo contains the scaffold/template for a full-stack web application with the following requirements:

 - A Python/Flask HTTP backend service.
 It contains a simple `GET` API that returns a random number between 0 and 100.
 - A TypeScript/ReactJS web frontend.
 It's created with `npx create-react-app web --template typescript` command.
 - Easy deployment to AWS ECS using Pulumi.
-  Automatically set up Route53 and certificates needed to use a custom domain/subdomain.
+- Automatically set up Route53 and certificates needed to use a custom domain/subdomain.
 - Continuous deployment via GitHub Actions.

 ### Prerequisites

-- Docker and Docker Compose
+- Docker and Docker Compose.
 - NodeJS.
 We recommend using `nvm`.
+- A domain name already set up via AWS Route53's Hosted zones.

 ### Getting Started